patricklafrance/shelby/README.md

 ### Communicate with an HTTP endpoint

-Shelby provided an `HttpViewModel` view model to communicate with a REST or RPC endpoint.
+Shelby provided an `HttpViewModel` to communicate with a REST or RPC endpoint.

 Shelby take for granted that your view model communicate with a single endpoint and will try to infer which type of HTTP endpoint (REST or RPC) you are working with by the URL structure that you provide in your view model definition.
 If your view model communicate with multiple endpoints, dont worry, you can still leverage all the HTTP features of Shelby, but you need to write a little more code.